HughP/dnj-corpus/README.md

 #### Word forming characters

 Space can be a word forming character.
-However, if two tone characters come together then one can assume that word break happens between them.
+However, if two tone characters come together then one can (not assume) that word break happens between them (because two characters can some at the end of a word `'-'`).
 Also orthographic punctuation might form the edges of a word.
 Often in the corpus punctuation is surrounded by spaces.
 This is unusual from an English orthography perspective.

  Examples:
  * tom and sue